IBM/aspera-cli/README.md

 The local folder (here, relative path: source_hot) is sent (upload) to basic fasp server, source files are deleted after transfer. growing files will be sent only once they don't grow anymore (based on an 8-second cooloff period).
 If a transfer takes more than the execution period, then the subsequent execution is skipped (lock-port).

-# Aspera Health check and Nagios
+# Health check and Nagios

-Each plugin provide a `health` command that will check the health status of the application.
+Most plugin provide a `health` command that will check the health status of the application.
 Example:

 ```
 ascli console health